 Many people struggling with OCD are shocked when they learn their symptoms fall on the OCD spectrum.
-“But I thought people with OCD are afraid of germs.
-I thought they were neatniks who wash their hands a lot.”
+“But I thought all people with OCD are afraid of germs.
+I thought they’re all neatniks who wash their hands a lot.”
 Not true!
 While that may describe some people with OCD, let’s take a look at the MANY ways OCD can present.

 - What is OCD?
 Obsessive Compulsive Disorder (OCD) is a mental health disorder that affects up to 3.5 million adults and children in the United States.
-People struggling with OCD experience unwanted, intrusive thoughts that cause anxiety and/or disgust as well as compulsions – behaviors which seek to reduce the distress caused by the thoughts.
+People struggling with OCD experience unwanted, intrusive thoughts that cause uncomfortable feelings (such as anxiety, disgust, shame, guilt) as well as compulsions – behaviors which seek to reduce the distress caused by the thoughts.
 Although most people experience some form of intrusive thoughts and compulsive behaviors during their lifetime, it becomes a diagnosable disorder when the symptoms cause such distress and interference in a person’s life that the person has difficulty engaging in activities they would otherwise enjoy.

 - What kinds of OCD are there?
 OCD has many subtypes including, but not limited to: relationship OCD, pedophile OCD (POCD), emotional contamination, sexual orientation or homosexual OCD, contamination, symmetry, scrupulosity, religious OCD, harm OCD, sensorimotor (body-focused), health-related, perinatal/postpartum, and perfectionism.